hazardousBit/Keylogger-Python/README.md

 Also with this code it is created a log file where every key that is pressed by the user is being saved.

-This code created for educational and ethical purposes.
+This code was created for educational and ethical purposes.